-There’s no point in paying out for a program if it doesn’t do what it says it can do, which is exactly why in this full and honest AZ Millionaire Method review we’re going to find out:
+There’s no point paying out for a program if it doesn’t do what it says it will do, which is exactly why in this AZ Millionaire Method review we’re going to find out:

-I’ve been scammed more times than I care to admit and the purpose of this blog is to help people like you avoid all the hyped-up nonsense that’s out there so you can better invest your time, money and energy into legitimate training programs that get results.
+I’ve been scammed more times than I care to admit and the purpose of this blog is to help you avoid all the hyped-up nonsense out there so you can better invest your time, money and energy into legitimate training programs that get results.

-The guys behind AZ Millionaire Millionaire Method make some pretty bold promises, claiming to have discovered the ultimate road map to becoming a millionaire within 12 months.
+The guys behind AZ Millionaire Millionaire Method claim to have discovered the ultimate road map to becoming a millionaire within 12 months.

 AZ Millionaire Method Review (Quick Overview)